App Dev for All Blog

 February 16, 2026

 If you’ve been building Android UI with Jetpack Compose, you already know it’s a fundamentally better way to build interfaces: declarative, elegant, and fast.
-Code on the Go’s Jetpack Compose Preview feature now lets you view your Compose UI on the
+Code on the Go’s Jetpack Compose Preview feature now lets you view your Compose UI on the phone in your hand.

 February 10, 2026